Much more than the former UCI World Champion, Sagan is a showstopper known for protagonizing hilarious moments everytime he talks.

 The short answer:

 The timing of gummy bear ingestion was perfect and as a Sports Nutritionist I couldn’t agree more.
-He ingested something that he likes, that practical and very concentrated in carbohydrates (CHO).
-And no, I don’t think a recovery drink would ahave been necesarly better.
-What it matters is that glucose is ingested as soon as posible.
+He ingested something that he likes, that is practical and very concentrated in carbohydrates (CHO).
+And no, I don’t think a recovery drink would have been necesarly better.
+What it matters is that a glucose + fructose palatable food source is ingested as soon as posible.
+I insist in palatable food sources because often cyclists hungry enough to comply with the fast recovery recommendations.

 The long asnwer:

-As many of you might know, carbohydrates are the main Fuel for such demanding sports such as cycling (please, let’s not enter in the dark world of Keto and high fat diets to fuel for sports.
+As many of you might know, carbohydrates are the main Fuel for such demanding sports such as cycling (please, let’s not enter in the “dark realm” of Keto and high fat diets to fuel cycling.
 We’ll cover that topic on future posts) at least if we want to obtain the maximum performance from an athlete, not just fuel to finnish a particular stage or a light training.

 According to the recent literature, we know that cyclists benefit from periodizing their nutrition, particularly periodizing carbohydrate intake in different days, eating a high carbohydrate diet in days of heavy training or competition and a lower carbohydrate diet in days of light to moderate training.
 This smart periozation appears to be able to generate positive training adaptations.

 There’s something that we must make totally clear.
 Recovering is different from refueling.
-In other words, in profesional highly-trained cyclists, sugar has a lot more weight than protein.
-The role of protein as a muscle builder loses strength here, because cyclists like Sagan so well trained, do not break their muscles in cycling, they deplete fuel sources .
+In other words, in profesional highly-trained cyclists, carbohydrates have a lot more importance than protein.
+The role of protein as a muscle builder loses strength here, because cyclists like Sagan so well trained, do not break their muscles in cycling, they deplete fuel sources.

 We must understand once and for all what recovery is.
-Total recovery is being able to perform the same task at the same time, and this will be determined by the speed with which we fill our fuel tank, not by something as marginal as the reconstruction of a muscle that, at those competitive levels, only deteriorates seriously under extreme circumstances.
+Total recovery is being able to perform the same task at the same intensity (or in the same time) as a previous similar task.
+This will be determined by the speed and frequency at which we refill our fuel tank, surely not by something as marginal as the reconstruction of a muscle protein fiber that, at those competitive levels, only deteriorates seriously under extreme circumstances.

 Training low might be benefitial in a training scenario but surely isn’t in a race-like scenario.
 Definetly not for profesional cyclists from the World Tour who need to be recover as quickly as posible to compete in the next day or the following week, with trainings in between.
 In this context, the first 4h are absolutely crucial to initiate muscle and liver glycogen resynthesis.
 Especially if the next competition is in the next 12 to 15h.